 “Uh… I… guess so,” he says, no doubt noting that I asked Allen if he was afraid of heights.

 Fifteen minutes later, Allen and Gerald are sitting mouth agape strapped into Charlie Tango.
 Charlie Tango is my luxury Eurocopter EC155 which seats seven comfortably or four and a medivac if necessary.
 Not many people are surprised that I own a $10 million helicopter.
 I think that most people, including the two gentlemen currently in the leather cream swivel seats in the back, are more surprised that I can fly a $10 million helicopter.
 I’ve been flying for eight years.
 I can fly this thing in the dark… literally.

 As I’m completing my pre-flight checks and just about to lift Charlie Tango into the air, Allen proclaims, “I so want to fuck him right now.”

 “Allen!”
 I scold.
 “We can all hear you!”
 I’m glaring at this man and he does not have the modesty to blush.

 “I’m sorry!” he exclaims.
-“But this is hot!”
-He adds unashamedly.
+“But this is hot!” he adds shamelessly.
 Taylor and I look at each other as Taylor tries to hide his smirk.
 You have to admire the man for his ability to add levity to the situation.